 Welcome!
 I am a Professor of the Practice in AI/ML at MIT Sloan.
 These articles are my ongoing effort to demystify AI and make it practical.
-I hope you find them useful (feedback is welcome: A beautiful sunset).
+I hope you find them useful (feedback is welcome: either email me at or send me anonymous feedback via this link).
 If you'd like to know when I publish new articles, please follow me on LinkedIn.

 Practical AI